Faisal-Ayyad/Currency-Convert/README.md

-This is a Converter That connects CAD(Canadian) to any other currecny you would like
+This is a Converter That converts CAD(Canadian) to any other currecny you would like